oc2215/Kettlebell.Recipes/README.md

 ```

-Happy are those who know they are spiritually poot;
+Happy are those who know they are spiritually poor;
 the kingdom of heaven belongs to them!

 ```